 To perform radiography, the waste container is scanned while the operator views the television screen.
 A video and audio recording is made of the waste container scan and is maintained as a non-permanent record.
 A radiography data form is also used to document the Waste Matrix Code to ensure that the waste container contains no ignitable, corrosive, or reactive waste by documenting the absence of liquids in excess of Treatment, Storage, and Disposal Facility Waste Acceptance Criteria (TSDF-WAC) limits or compressed gases and verify that the physical form of the waste is consistent with the waste stream description documented in the Acceptable Knowledge (AK) Summary.
-Containers whose contents prevent full examination of the remaining contents shall be subject to visual examination unless the site certifies that visual examination for the waste stream.
+Containers whose contents prevent full examination of the remaining contents shall be subject to visual examination unless the site certifies that visual examination would provide no additional relevant information for that container based on the AK information for the waste stream.
 Such certification shall be documented in the generator/storage site's record.